 MacBook.
 Pretty simple.
 But the product itself is very impressive, matching the Air and Pro in a lot of areas.

-model houses an Intel Core i5 processor, 4GB of RAM, and 128GB of SSD storage.
+Surface Laptop, with its basic model housing an Intel Core i5 processor, 4GB of RAM, and 128GB of SSD storage.
 But if you want to splash the cash, the top model comes with the Intel Core i7, 16GB of RAM and a 512GB of SSD storage.

-Finally, the Lenovo Yoga 11 710 is ideal for the travelling CIO, offering a 360-degree hinge and a touchscreen.
+Lenovo Yoga 11 710.
+This flexible laptop is ideal for the travelling CIO, offering a 360-degree hinge and a touchscreen.
 It's positioned in the market as a rival to the 12-inch MacBook.

 Naturally, when opting for size and portability you lose out on power, but with an eight-hour battery life, perhaps this could be overlooked.